damballa/parkour/doc/mr-detailed.md

 into a reducible and seqable collection containing a particular “shape” of the original key-value data.

-Tasks may specify a particular input shape in any of three ways: by directly calling one of Parkour’s input reshaping functions on the input collection; by calling the `mr/source-as` function with a shape keyword or function; or by using the `collfn` adapter and specifying a shape keyword or function as the value of the `::mr/source-as` key in their var metadata.
+Tasks may specify a particular input shape in one of two ways: by calling the `mr/source-as` function with a shape keyword or function; or by using the `collfn` adapter and specifying a shape keyword or function as the value of the `::mr/source-as` key in their var metadata.

-The reshaping functions all reside in the `parkour.mapreduce` namespace.
-The associated shape keywords are simply the keyword version of the function base name e.g. `keyvals` -> `:keyvals`.

-The following reshaping functions are available in both map and reduce/combine
+The following shape keywords are available in both map and reduce/combine tasks:

-tasks:
+- `:default` – Use the default input shape specified in job configuration.
+Will be `:keyvals` if unspecified, but dseqs for input formats with idiosyncratic key/value division may specify other shapes; e.g, `:vals` for `TextInputFormat`.

-- `keyvals` – “Re-shape” as vectors of key-vals pairs.
+- `:keyvals` – Re-shape as vectors of key-vals pairs.
 Nearly the identity transformation, but does allow the resulting collection to be seqable as well.
   This is the standard `Mapper` input shape.
-- `keys` – Just the keys from each key-value pair.
+- `:keys` – Just the keys from each key-value pair.
-- `vals` – Just the values from each key-value pair.
+- `:vals` – Just the values from each key-value pair.

-The following reshaping functions are available only in reduce/combine tasks:
+The following shape keywords are available only in reduce/combine tasks:

-- `keyvalgroups` – Vector pairs of the first instance of each distinct grouping key and a sub-collection of all the values associated with that grouping key.
+- `:keyvalgroups` – Vector pairs of the first instance of each distinct grouping key and a sub-collection of all the values associated with that grouping key.
   This is the standard `Reducer` input shape.
-- `keygroups` – Just the first instance of each distinct grouping key.
+- `:keygroups` – Just the first instance of each distinct grouping key.
-- `valgroups` – Just the sub-collections of values associated with each distinct grouping key.
+- `:valgroups` – Just the sub-collections of values associated with each distinct grouping key.
-- `keykeyvalgroups` – Vector pairs of the first instance of each distinct grouping key and a sub-collection all the vector pairs of specific keys and values associated with that grouping key.
+- `:keykeyvalgroups` – Vector pairs of the first instance of each distinct grouping key and a sub-collection all the vector pairs of specific keys and values associated with that grouping key.
-- `keykeygroups` – Vector pairs of the first instance of each distinct grouping key and a sub-collection all specific keys associated with that grouping key.
+- `:keykeygroups` – Vector pairs of the first instance of each distinct grouping key and a sub-collection all specific keys associated with that grouping key.
-- `keysgroups` – Just the sub-collections all specific keys associated with each distinct grouping key.
+- `:keysgroups` – Just the sub-collections all specific keys associated with each distinct grouping key.

 ### Output sinks